MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 #### **Parameters**
 - **slot**?: *number* = `0`

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopBreakingBlock**
 `
 stopBreakingBlock(): void
 `

 Stops destroying the block that is currently being hit.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopBuild**
 `
 stopBuild(): void
 `

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopFlying**
 `
 stopFlying(): void
 `

 Causes the simulated player to stop flying.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopGliding**
 `
 stopGliding(): void
 `

 Causes the simulated player to stop gliding.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopInteracting**
 `
 stopInteracting(): void
 `

 Stops interacting with entities or blocks.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopMoving**
 `
 stopMoving(): void
 `

 Stops moving/walking/following if the simulated player is moving.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopSwimming**
 `
 stopSwimming(): void
 `

 Causes the simulated player to stop swimming.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **stopUsingItem**
 `
 stopUsingItem(): minecraftserver.ItemStack | undefined